Short ski breaks for groups

 Have your own space

 Depending on your group size, you can hire out a whole chalet and have your own private lounge or go for a hotel with a decent spa to relax in after hitting the slopes each day.
-Our new self-catering apartments offer another alternative, many of them have all the facilities of top hotels yet give you the communal space and freedom that makes chalet holidays so great.
+If you go for sole use of a chalet, you get the communal space and freedom that makes chalet holidays so great.

 Offers and group savings